millerjames01/insta-stijl/README.md

 Everything should be up and running from there.

-## API Reference

-This is a work-in-progress.
-Once I present this to my humanities class, I should have a lot more time to document, so coming soon!

 ## Tests

 If you check to see some of the newer commit messages, and look at the comments, you can see I'm a little behind in testing.
 Sorry!